Indo-Roman trade relations: Arikamedu

 The Periplus Maris Erythraei mentions a marketplace named Poduke (ch.
 60), which G.W.B.
 Huntingford identified as possibly being Arikamedu in Tamil Nadu, a centre of early Chola trade (now part of Ariyankuppam), about 3 km from the modern Pondicherry.
 Huntingford further notes that Roman pottery was found at Arikamedu in 1937, and archeological excavations between 1944 and 1949 showed that it was "a trading station to which goods of Roman manufacture were imported during the first half of the 1st century AD".

 Cultural exchanges

-A 1st century CE Indian imitation of a coin of Augustus, British Museum.
+A 1st century AD Indian imitation of a coin of Augustus, British Museum.